What is Merino Wool?

-- This breed of sheep is mainly found in Australia or New Zealand, where it deals with different weather conditions, ranging from extreme heat to painful cold.
+- Most of this breed of sheep lives in Australia or New Zealand, where it has to deal with a wide range of extreme weather, from searing heat to freezing cold.

-- Merino wool is a natural, renewable fiber - meaning one sheep can grow four to five pounds of wool per year.
+- Merino wool is a renewable natural fiber, which means that a single sheep may produce between four and five pounds of wool in a single year.

 What Makes it Stand Out

-- Merino wool can be worn for a long time without washing - Merino wool is naturally antibacterial.
+The fabric can be worn for a long period of time without washing as it is naturally antibacterial.